-- joining with the Australasian College of Dermatologists to remind Australians to protect their skin from UV during National Skin Cancer Action Week: - using World Cancer Day as a platform to promote cancer prevention and tackle misinformation, and, - using media channels and digital platforms to encourage Australians to prevent cancer by quitting smoking, using sun protection, maintaining a healthy diet and lifestyle, and participating in screening programs.
+- Joining with the Australasian College of Dermatologists to remind Australians to protect their skin from UV during National Skin Cancer Action Week. - Activating public relations and our own platforms to promote cancer prevention and tackle misinformation. - Using media channels and digital platforms to encourage Australians to prevent cancer by quitting smoking, using sun protection, maintaining a healthy diet and lifestyle, and participating in screening programs.